jlagordon/quickstart-solodev-dcx/README.md

 <a href="https://www.solodev.com/product/support.stml"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/Solodev_Git_Support.jpg"/></a>

 ## Case Studies
-Solodev is reinventing the CMS market with our innovative solutions.
+Solodev is reinventing the DCX and CMS markets with our innovative solutions.
 That’s why we’ve been selected as the leader in the “High Performer” category of the G2 Crowd Grid for the last five consecutive quarters.
 We’re launching our partners to new galaxies of digital performance, and you can read how in our [Mission Case Studies](https://www.solodev.com/resources/case-studies/)

 <a href="https://www.solodev.com/resources/case-studies/"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/Solodev_Git_Badges.jpg"/></a>